Duplicate file finder Mac: How to find and delete duplicate files quickly

 Terminal will also automatically generate a .txt file of all the duplicates.

-Find duplicate files using Finder
+How to find duplicate files on Mac manually using Finder

 If you’re totally against automation and have the time on your hands to do your duplicate file search manually, you can use Smart Folders in Finder.